Welcome to my old trip report on Japan airlines!

 At that time, I wanted to fly on JAL's MD-11.
 However, I kept delaying until it was too late.
 The MD-11s were gone and it was one of my most regrettable moments.
 Japan Airlines ordered B767 and B777s to replace the MD-11s and I knew I had to ride on them at least.
 If I am not wrong, I paid about S$200+ for the return ticket.
 Anyway, the MD-11s were converted to freighters and sold to UPS.

 JAL's SIN-AMS-SIN via NRT

-On the actual day itself, I went to terminal 1 to check in.
+On the actual day itself, I went to terminal 1 to check-in.
 (At that time JAL was operated from this terminal.)
 I had a check of my aircraft registration.
 I looked at the registration, JA703J.
 I was disappointed that my aircraft was downsized!
-Later on I did send an email to JAL about it and they told it was due to maintenance issue of one of the 77Ws.
+Later on, I did send an email to JAL about it and they told it was due to the maintenance issue of one of the 77Ws.
 The manager was very nice to have explained the operation changes and assured me that my flight was to be still operated by 77W!
 Kudos to him!

 Some Boeing 747-400 have Economy Class on the upper deck and I was lucky to get it on my flight to AMS.
 These Boeing 747-400 aircraft used to operate for the airline and was configured in 3 classes: Economy, Business and First class

 Economy Class (lower deck)